BeamFour/Beam42/README.md

 This is work-in-progress Java port of https://github.com/dibyendumajumdar/goptical.

+## Current Features

+* Setup an optical system, draw it and do basic ray tracing
+* So spot analysis
+* Contains a rendering kit that outputs to SVG
+* Contains a small plotting framework

 ## Why?

 The C++ code base is hard to maintain, refactor or change.